• Skip to primary navigation

 When we add a wet fruit puree to bread or dessert recipes, enough flour is needed to help balance the wetness.
 Almond flour is fatty by design, so the coconut flour helps dry up some of the liquid from the puree.
 But not too much as to take away from the moistness of the bread.
 Baking really can be a delicate scientific experiment!

-How do I know when the keto pumpkin bread is done?
+How do I know when the sugar free pumpkin bread is done?

 Even though most recipes will tell you to test with a toothpick.
 Technically if it comes out clean, the cake or bread is done.
 However, I much prefer using a wooden skewer since that will go all the way down to the bottom of the bread.
 If you test just the ½ inch of the loaf, you may not realize it is not finished baking in the middle.